tek5030/tek5030.github.io/tutorial/macos.md

 [<-- Home](/)

-# TEK 5030 - Getting started on a Mac
+# TEK 5030 - Getting started on MacOS

 These instructions have been tested on MacOS Monterey on a MacBook Air 2018.